-Interpreting available data and developing strategies to limit peatland soil organic carbon loss and reduce greenhouse gas emissions in peatlands and agricultural wetlands in boreal, temperate, and tropical regions.
+Interpreting available data and developing strategies to limit peatland soil organic carbon loss and reduce greenhouse gas emissions in boreal, temperate, and tropical regions of peatlands and agricultural wetlands.

 The Peatlands Management Network is a network of the Croplands Research Group of the Global Research Alliance.

-The Network should also consider activities to support peatlands restoration, a research area that is not well covered elsewhere and could increase participation, especially from European countries.
+The Network should also consider activities to support peatlands restoration, a research area that is not well covered elsewhere in the Croplands Research Group and could increase participation, especially from European countries.

 A workshop of the Network will be organised for July-September 2017 in Norway, funding has been applied for to cover the cost of travel and accommodation up to 20 participants.

 The areas of interest for the Network include: